Special Needs Estate Planning in Florida

 Serving Families and Individuals throughout St. Petersburg, Florida and the Surrounding Areas

-Special needs is the broad category of requirements and care for individuals suffering from a wide range of physical disabilities, medical conditions, intellectual difficulties, or emotional problems, including physical conditions, learning difficulties, and behavioral problems.
+Special needs estate planning concerns planning for the broad category of requirements and care for individuals suffering from a wide range of physical disabilities, medical conditions, intellectual difficulties, or emotional problems, including physical conditions, learning difficulties, and behavioral problems.

 What financial help will the government give us to assist us with our special needs child?

 The federal and state governments have numerous benefits programs that are available to individuals with special needs.
 These programs vary from state to state, but many also have some type of Medicaid waiver that will cover residential, daycare, career, and other basic services.

 Some of the government’s major programs include: (i) Medicaid, which gives basic medical care; (ii) Supplemental Nutrition Assistance Program (SNAP/Food Stamps) and Supplemental Security Income (SSI), which also provides allowances for food and shelter to people with disabilities; and (iii) Social Security Disability Insurance (SSDI), which helps those with disabilities, but requires that the individual hasn’t been able to work for at least a year because of their disability.

 There’s a lot to keep straight.
 How do we stay organized?

 If you have a child with special needs, it’s critical that you maintain all of your documentation in one safe place that you can quickly and easily access when needed.